Data-Science-in-Mechanical-Engineering/mixed_precision_for_JAX/README.md

 ```
 The loss_scaling object then must be passed to the training pipeline.

 The most important part is the training step. `mpx` makes transforming your training step into mixed precision very easy.
-As you can see, the only change you have to do is to replace a call to `eqx.filter_value_and_grad` with `mpx.filter_value_and_grad` and call the optimizer via `mpx.optimizer_update`.
-Also, do not forget to return `loss_scaling` in your step function as it is updated.
+As you can see, the only change you have to do is to replace a call to `eqx.filter_value_and_grad` with `mpx.filter_value_and_grad` and afterwards call the optimizer via `mpx.optimizer_update`.
+Also, do not forget to return `loss_scaling` in your step function, because `loss_scaling` is updated.

 ```python
 @eqx.filter_jit